 The animal shelter is a safe haven for all kinds of lost and abandoned pets.
 The following is the procedure for an animal entering our shelter.

-- If you found the pet in: Bluffdale, Emigrations Canyon, Copperton, Herriman, Holladay, Kearns, Magna, Midvale, Millcreek, Salt Lake City, White City, or any other Salt Lake County Metro Township please bring the pet to our shelter at 511 W 3900 S, we're open 10 AM - 6 PM, Monday - Saturday (closed Sundays and holidays.)
+- If you found the pet in: Bluffdale, Brighton, Emigration Canyon, Copperton, Holladay, Kearns, Magna, Midvale, Millcreek, Murray, Salt Lake City, White City, or any other Salt Lake County Metro Township please bring the pet to our shelter at 511 W 3900 S, we're open 10 AM - 6 PM, Tuesday - Saturday (closed Sundays, Mondays and holidays.)
 If you found them in any other area of Salt Lake County look at this list of surrounding shelters for contact information.

 - A history is taken from the agent (person bringing in the animal) or from the officer, including where the animal was found.
 If the animal has any type of identification, an attempt is made immediately to contact the owner.